Lorenz Weinrich

-Lorenz Hubert Weinrich (born 20 August 1929) is a German historian.
+Lorenz Hubert Weinrich (20 August 1929 – 27 November 2025) was a German historian and academic who served as the dean of the faculty of history at the Free University of Berlin from 1987 to 1989.
+He led the Gregorian schola of Mater Dolorosa in Lankwitz from 1952 to 2002 and served in other functions in the parish.
+He was chair of the board of the Association for Christian-Jewish Cooperation in Berlin from 1980 to 1992.

-Life
+Life and career

-Weinrich was born in Salzwedel, Altmark.
-He started studying history and classical philology at Freie Universität Berlin in 1948, and he earned his doctoral degree in 1954 with a study on Wala of Corbie.
-Afterwards, he worked as a teacher at different schools in Berlin and, starting in 1957, also at the Freie Universität Berlin.
-In 1967/1968 he was a visiting scholar for Medieval Latin at University of Chicago.
-He habilitated in 1971 at Freie Universität Berlin in history.
-In 1973 and 1974 he taught Gregorian chant and liturgy chant at the Episcopal University for Church Music Berlin.
-In 1980 he lectured at Universität des Saarlandes in Saarbrücken.
-From 1987 to 1989 he was Dean of the faculty of history at Freie Universität Berlin.
+Weinrich was born in Salzwedel, Province of Saxony, on 20 August 1929.
+After completing school with the Abitur in 1948, he studied history and classical philology at the Free University of Berlin, and he earned his doctoral degree in 1954 with a study on Wala of Corbie.

+After working as a teacher at different schools in Berlin, he became an Academic Advisor at the Friedrich Meinecke Institute at the Free University in 1962.
+In 1967/1968, he was a visiting scholar for Medieval Latin and German at the University of Chicago.
+He habilitated in 1971 at the Free University in history.
+In 1973 and 1974, he taught Gregorian chant and liturgical chant at the Episcopal University for Church Music Berlin.
+In 1980, he lectured at Saarland University in Saarbrücken.
+From 1987 to 1989, he was Dean of the faculty of history at the Free University.

-In 1975 Weinrich was invested into the Order of the Holy Sepulchre.
-Since 1979 he has been Commander of the order.
-In 2013 he was appointed to commander of the Order of St. Sylvesters with star.
+In 1975, Weinrich was invested into the Order of the Holy Sepulchre.
+Since 1979, he was Commander of the order.
+In 2013, he was appointed as commander of the Order of St. Sylvester with star.

-Since 1977 Weinrich has been a member, and from 1979 and 1980 vice chair, and from 1980 to 1992 chair, of the board of the association Gesellschaft für Christlich-Jüdische Zusammenarbeit in Berlin (Association for Christian Jewish co-operation in Berlin).
-In 1986 he was elected as a board member of the Deutscher Koordinierungsrat der Gesellschaften für Christlich-Jüdische Zusammenarbeit and 1987 he was its chair.
-In this capacity he presented the Buber-Rosenzweig-Medal to Yehudi Menuhin in 1989.
+Since 1977, Weinrich was a member, and from 1979 and 1980 vice chair, and from 1980 to 1992 chair, of the board of the association Gesellschaft für Christlich-Jüdische Zusammenarbeit in Berlin (Association for Christian Jewish co-operation in Berlin).
+In 1986, he was elected as a board member of the Deutscher Koordinierungsrat der Gesellschaften für Christlich-Jüdische Zusammenarbeit and 1987 he was its chair.
+In this capacity, he presented the Buber-Rosenzweig-Medal to Yehudi Menuhin in 1989.

 Weinrich conducted the Gregorian scholae of the Roman Catholic parish Mater Dolorosa in Lankwitz from 1952 to 2002.
-He was a member of the Pastoral council for decades and until 2007 he was member of the management board of the parish.
+He was a member of the Pastoral council for decades, and until 2007, he was a member of the management board of the parish.
 In this capacity he was co-founder of the foundation Stiftung Mater Dolorosa Berlin-Lankwitz in 2006.

+Weinrich died in Berlin-Tempelhof on 27 November 2025, at the age of 96.